Three Week Best of Alaska Itinerary

 Day 21

-Stop by the Valdez Museum; it’s easy to spend the whole morning here and at the Valdez Museum on Hazelet.
+Stop by the Valdez Museum; it’s easy to spend the whole morning here and at the Museum Annex on Hazelet Avenue.
 Make sure to ask about the scale models of Old Town Valdez.
 You’ll pass a marked turnoff for the Old Town Valdez townsite on your way back out of town.
-It’s about a six-hour drive back to Anchorage (or Fairbanks) to catch your flight back home tomorrow.
+It’s a solid 6-hour drive back to Anchorage (or Fairbanks) to catch your flight back home tomorrow.